MSc Human Resource Management (Top up)

 Build your networks

-High-profile figures from the profession will share their knowledge with you.
-You’ll be invited to masterclasses and guest lectures delivered by influential thinkers such as our Visiting Professors in HRM, Dr Linda Holbeche and Professor Lynette Harris.
-We also run ‘expert witness’ sessions where you can question senior HR managers about their careers.
+Figures from the profession will share their knowledge with you.
+You’ll be invited to masterclasses and guest lectures delivered by influential thinkers.
+Such as our Visiting Professors in HRM, Dr Linda Holbeche and Professor Lynette Harris we also run ‘expert witness’ sessions where you can question senior HR managers about their careers.

 We have strong academic links with the CIPD at local and national levels.
 The Derbyshire and Nottinghamshire CIPD branch stages events at the University where you can make new contacts in a professional forum.